ullahinayat/ullahinayat.github.io/_pages/about.md

 As a researcher, I seek to scientifically answer three important questions:

 * Whether changes in the well-being of individuals and groups are genuinely attributed to a particular project, program, or policy?
-* What type of program or policy do governments need to improve the standard of life (including happiness) of common citizens?
+* What type of program or policy do governments need to enhance the human capital in a sustainable way?
-* What is the best use of scientific knowledge for existing societies and generations to come?
+* How to make best use of scientific knowledge for existing societies and generations to come?

 &nbsp;
 {:refdef: style="text-align: center;"}